 Linen Steward Marieke van Mieghem spoke to Fashion Design Festival Arnhem about her relationship with natural raw materials and how they inform her textile work.
 In this short video, drawing on the central theme of ‘purpose’, Marieke shares her insights into the greater potential of local linen and the importance of connection, exchange and experiment in a design process, and how this is activated within the Linen Project and the Shared Stewardship initiative.

-Makers in View at the Netherlands Open Air Museum, Arnhem, explores the proposition that “craftspeople, also called Makers, are masters of problem-solving and can contribute valuable perspectives on contemporary challenges, such as sustainability.”
+Makers in Beeld: Het ambacht van nu (Makers in View: The craft of now) at the Netherlands Open Air Museum, Arnhem, explores the proposition that “craftspeople, also called Makers, are masters of problem-solving and can contribute valuable perspectives on contemporary challenges, such as sustainability.”
 Kelly Konings, Linen Steward of 2020, contributed textile work resulting from her stewardship experience to the exhibition; with a background in fashion, she places a specific focus on acknowledging the human hands involved in textile production.
+The exhibition is currently on view on-site in the Wagenhal.

 How can flax be a resource in a biocircular economy?
 How does the local production of a textile fibre for a local market work in the Netherlands?
 During this BlueCity Lab Fibre Club meet-up, Pascale Gatzen spoke with hosts Nienke Binnendijk and Arie Hooimeijer about how the Linen Project investigates and works towards reactivating a strong economic and ecological basis for small-scale local flax cultivation and linen production.
 They were joined by David Kasse of Vlas & Hennep.NL, who shared insight into the current flax production chain from his broad knowledge of this sector.